johnbrett/SPMS/readme.md

 ## Setting Up ##

-1. Create a MySQL database name "directory".
+1. Create a MySQL database name "spms".
-2. Import student.sql, this will give you the initial student table with some sample data.
+2. Import spms.sql, this will give you the initial student, lab, result, admin tables with some sample data, and the all_results, and all_students views.
-3. You can then test out the REST api by hitting <SERVER>/<PROJECT ROOT>/index.php/students/
+3. You can then test out the REST api by hitting <SERVER>/<PROJECT ROOT>/index.php/students

+Note: Authentication is disabled by default, to enable change $GLOBALS['debug'] to be false.

 If you are interested in getting involved in this project or have any questions don't hesitate to ask.